Electrical-Extrusion/sprint-4/Objective 4 - Wireshark.md

 8. Analyze Data using the Statistics tool - the true power of wireshark comes in it's ability to breakdown and analyze massive amounts of packet data.
 For now, we'll just view the Capture File Properties.
 ![enter image description here](https://lh3.googleusercontent.com/7qb_r25BQyrmXdICWNNGKf3KDVa4nK22Fb80Kuhxc4XDoaO0I2_tBFwMrXJmTKzodQK3VOeTBSo)
 ![enter image description here](https://lh3.googleusercontent.com/1Cdc5loX_z6dI1Qs0uHlQygK3M5lJp6d7s7P4fKN6AGgvZi35tttwxCE73KAEC9TxvyTLWAwkAg)
+File capture properties shows a nice summary of all the packets captured.
+This specific screenshot is from a relatively short capture, 5.939 seconds but still shows nic

 ## You Do
 Use the statistcs tool to figure out the average packet size sent and recieved when trying to connect to different websites.
 Connect to at least 10 websites.
 Be prepared to come to class with your observations.